ysmendix/docs/content/refguide/modules.md

 ## 1 Introduction

-A Mendix app consists of modules: a **System** module, a [UI resources package](ui-resources-package), and one or more user-defined modules.
-Modules are a way to split the functionality of your application into separate parts.
+*Modules* are a way to split the functionality of your application into separate parts.
+A Mendix app consists of modules: a **System** module, a [UI resources package](ui-resources-package), modules downloaded from the [Mendix Marketplace](/appstore/modules), and one or more user-defined modules.
 For example, a web shop can put order management in a different module than customer and product management.
-Studio Pro does not enforce any kind of module structure; it is up to you to choose logical modules for your application.
+Studio Pro does not enforce any kind of module structure; it is up to you to choose logical modules for your app.

 A module always contains exactly one [domain model](domain-model).
 The domain model is a data model that describes the information in your application domain in an abstract way.

 Within a module you can define [module security](module-security) via module roles and specify security settings of those module roles for pages, microflows, entities and datasets.

-Furthermore, a module can contain many different types of documents.
+A module can contain many different types of documents.
 Each type of document is described in its own domain-specific language (DSL).
-For example, user-interface forms are described by using a visual language with elements like text boxes, tables and grids.
+For example, user-interface forms are described by using a visual language with elements like text boxes, tables, and grids.
 Below you see tables grouped by category of all the different kinds of documents you can create within a module.

 {{% alert type="info" %}}
 Mendix Modules are distinct from React Native modules.